NikolaiT/incolumitas/content/Security/7-ways-to-detect-proxies.md

 ## General Notes for all Detection Tests

-I will not show source code for the proxy detection tests in this blog article.
-Rather, I will link to my older blog articles in which I often provide implementation.
+I will not show source code for all the proxy detection tests in this blog article.
+Rather, I will link to my older blog articles in which I often provide the implementation.
 Where applicable, I will provide a link to GitHub projects with source code.

 All proxy detection tests can be found on the following dedicated web site: